saxena-mayur/Weight-Uncertainty-in-Neural-Networks/README.md

 For the case of BBB, you can just uncomment the last few lines of `BBB.py` script.

 ### Regression

 ### Contextual Bandits
+The experiment is executed in a Jupyter Notebook file, `bandit_gui.ipynb`, which executes a run of 50,000 steps for the agents and stores the obtained cumulative regrets in a .csv file in the `Results/` directory.

 ### Pokémon Type Classification

 ### BBB framework

 ## References